SHORT WAVES FESTIVAL: The Most Concise Short Film Festival

-- screening copy of the film with MOV or MP4 file in FULL HD (preferable), (other aspect ratios will be boxed to 1920x1080), one audio track with stereo mix.
-Screening copies may be sent by electronic means for example wetransfer.com or the Organiser’s Dropbox server (data required to send the film will be provided via e-mail to participants whose films have been qualified for the Competition)
+- Screening copy of the film in ProRes (mov format) or H264 (mp4/mov format) codec, with original aspect ratio and one audio track with audio mix (Stereo or 5.1).
+Screening copies shouldn't contain hardcoded subtitles.
+Screening copies may be sent by electronic means, for example wetransfer.com, or the Organiser’s Dropbox server (data required to send the film will be provided via e-mail to participants whose films have been qualified for the Competition)

-- or screening copy of DCP.
+- or screening copy of unencrypted DCP.
 The DCP must be tested in a theater beforehand.

 - dialogue lists in English with time codes in the .SRT file (no hardcoded subtitles),

 - synopsis in English (max.
 300 characters with spaces),

 - director’s picture (200dpi),

 3.3.
 The Organiser has the right to refuse to accept the film when its technical quality is faulty.